Tomb of Suleyman Shah: New location

 and that it does not constitute any change to the status of the tomb.

-The Syrian government said the raid was an act of "flagrant aggression" and that it would hold Ankara responsible for its repercussions.
+The Syrian Assad regime said the raid was an act of "flagrant aggression" and that it would hold Ankara responsible for its repercussions.

 Return

 On 2 April 2018, Turkey's Deputy Prime Minister Fikri Işık said the tomb would be relocated to its original location in northern Syria.